sqitchers/sqitch.org/content/coc.md

 further defined and clarified by project maintainers.

-This Code of Conduct also applies outside the project spaces when the project team has a reasonable belief that an individual’s behavior may have a negative impact on the project or its community.
+This Code of Conduct also applies outside the project spaces when the project maintainers determine that an individual's actions would be unacceptable had those actions taken place within the context of the community.

 ## Enforcement